Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 1

-Once all containers are running, open http://localhost:16686 and select the telemetrygen service to confirm traces are arriving via HTTP.
+Once all containers are up, open http://localhost:16686 and select the telemetrygen service to confirm traces are arriving via HTTP:

 Incoming telemetrygen traces in Jaeger

-The OTLP/HTTP exporter supports a similar configuration structure to the gRPC variant but operates over plain HTTP and can target separate endpoints per signal type.
+The otlp_http exporter supports a similar configuration structure to the gRPC variant except that it operates over plain HTTP and can be configured with distinct endpoints per signal type.

 yaml